shehreendheda/katacoda-scenarios/logsintrov2/querylogs/step1.md

     Notice the log message.
 Instead of using the ERROR status, let's use the log message to filter log error logs for these services.

-    Copy the part of the log message that reads `An error occured`{{copy}}
+    Copy the part of the log message that reads `An error occured`{{copy}}, and close the log side panel.

     In the search field, click the X for `ERROR` to delete it.
-Now, paste the log message text `An error occured`{{copy}} in the search field.
+Now, paste the log message text `"An error occured"`{{copy}} in the search field.
 Notice the same list of logs appears.

-    Delete the `An error occured` text from the search field.
+    Delete the `An error occured` text from the search field and press Enter.
+Select `Error` under the **Status** facet again.

 5. Common tags and attributes appear in the <a href="https://docs.datadoghq.com/logs/explorer/facets/" target="_blank">Facets</a> list on the left of the Log List automatically.
-But, to add or edit a tag or attribute to the Facets panel, click the corresponding tag or attribute in a log detail and select Create/Edit Facet.
+You can add or edit a tag or attribute to the Facets panel from the log details in the log side panel.

     ![create-facet](querylogs/assets/create-facet.gif)